ryanwevans/a-peek-behind-the-link-v-000/README.md

 2. `<a>` "wraps" the "trigger" word "Socrates" and denotes the ending of the "wrapping" with its closing tag `</a>`.

+We'll explore actually writing tags more in subsequent sections, so if you feel like you need more practice we'll be revisiting and reviewing these concepts in fine detail in the next section.

 [TBL]: https://en.wikipedia.org/wiki/Tim_Berners-Lee
 [search-result]: https://curriculum-content.s3.amazonaws.com/web-development/how-to-define-a-link-with-html.jpeg